soxueren/atsd/installation/docker.md

 ## Port Mappings

-In case of port allocation error, change port mappings in the launch command.
+Change port mappings in the launch command in case of port allocation error.

 ```sh
 Cannot start container <container_id>: failed to create endpoint atsd on network bridge: